CaffeinatedStud/Random-scripts/README.md

 # Random-scripts
-Some random scripts I made for various things
+Some random scripts I made/use for various things